 Containerized (Docker, Podman, etc.)

-As always, it's never a good idea to updated software within a container.
+As always, it's never a good idea to update software within a container.
 Instead, pull the new image, take down the old container, and run the newly pulled image.

 The "why" to this method is a bit outside the scope of this article.
 The short answer is that containers are designed to be used as they were created.
 Updates often involve new dependencies which don't always play nice in old containers.

 AdGuard Home is undoubtedly one of my favorite pieces of software in my self-hosted collection.
-Pi-Hole makes a nice alternative and can easily be dropped-in as a substitute.
-[Read: Complete Pi Hole setup guide: Ad-free better internet in 15 minutes
+Pi-Hole makes a nice alternative and can easily be dropped in as a substitute.
+[Read: Ultimate Pi-Hole Raspberry Pi Setup: Faster Internet in 15 min]

 As always, safe browsing and if you have some other good tips-and-tricks, feel free to share them in the comments section below!